zinichakraborty/bootcampexercises-f23/proj2/README.md

 # Project 2 - Animal Training App

 ## Description
-For this project, you will create a full stack animal training management app!
-Your job for the app is to develop a frontend and backend that interact with each other for deployment functionality to manage different users, animals, and training logs.
+Welcome to the final project of this year's dev bootcamp!
+For this project, you will create a full stack animal training management app (this is a mini version of an app that BoG developed for Healing4Heroes).
+Your job is to develop a frontend and backend that interact with each other for deployment functionality to manage different users, animals, and training logs.
 Schemas for these data models can be found in `Schemas.md`.

-### Submission
+## Submission
-- Present your final project during lecture on 11/14/2023
+- Present your final project during class on 11/30/2023
-- **Due: 11/14/2023**
+- **Due: 11/30/2023**

-### Setup
+## Getting Started
 - Create **one** fork of this repository for your entire group, titled project2-f23-[groupname]
 - Each group member should clone the repository locally, and run `npm install` in the project folder
 - A boilerplate Next.js app has been provided, please organize the project similar to the structure introduced in [Lecture 14](https://docs.google.com/presentation/d/1OoYRQbqnWzqy7557_HipZqkyudbObbxbaCsidVrJZy8/edit?usp=sharing)
-- Create a `.env` file outside of all folders that stores the information needed to connect to the database.
+- Create a `.env` file in the root for all your environment variables

-### Tips
-- Remember to install dependencies as needed and run your application by doing `npm run dev`
-- Testing the backend with Postman before connecting it to frontend will help with debugging
+- Deploy the app locally via `npm run dev`, and navigate to `http://localhost:3000`
+- Test the frontend through your browser, API via Postman

-## Frontend
+## Frontend Specifications
 - We will be incorporating all we have learned thus far such as CSS, componenets, hooks/state, conditional rendering, and routing!

 ### Log In Page